Low-energy spectrum of double-junction superconducting circuits in the Born-Oppenheimer approximation: Background

 \section{Background}

 The double-junction circuit consists of a large shunting capacitance $C$ in parallel with two junctions $E_{J1}, E_{J2}$ in series, see Fig.~\ref{fig:fig1_circuit_intro}(a).
 The phase difference across the two junctions constitute the qubit degree of freedom $\phi$ while the presence of the middle island gives rise to an auxiliary degree of freedom, which we refer to as the internal mode $\theta$.
-The frequencies of the two modes are determined by their respective charging energies, which are determined by the large shunting capacitor for the qubit mode and by the smaller junction capacitances $C_{J1}, C_{J2}$ for the internal mode.
+The frequencies of the two modes are determined by their respective charging energies, which in turn are determined by the large shunting capacitor for the qubit mode and by the smaller junction capacitances $C_{J1}, C_{J2}$ for the internal mode.
 The intrinsic junction capacitances are set by the junction overlap area ($100\times100\,\si{\nano\meter^2}$ scale) corresponding to junction capacitances approximately one order of magnitude less than the typical shunting capacitances used in transmon qubits~\cite{kim2025josephson_review, shagalov2025double_junction_higher_harmonics, feldstein_bofill2025gatemon_revisited}.
-For experimentally relevant parameters, the charging energy of the internal mode will therefore be significantly larger than for the qubit mode.
-Consequently, double-junction transmons have several excitations of the qubit mode at energies below the first excited state of the internal mode, see Fig.~\ref{fig:fig1_circuit_intro}(b,e).
-This means that an effective single-mode model that describes the low-energy excitations of the qubit well can be obtained by assuming the internal mode is in its ground state~\cite{Ciani_DiVincenzo_Terhal_2025lecture_notes}.
+Hence, for experimentally relevant parameters, the charging energy of the internal mode is significantly larger than for the qubit mode.
+Double-junction transmons therefore have several excitations of the qubit mode at energies below the first excited state of the internal mode, see Fig.~\ref{fig:fig1_circuit_intro}(b,e).
+Consequently, an effective single-mode model that accurately describes the low-energy excitations of the qubit can be obtained by assuming the internal mode is in its ground state~\cite{Ciani_DiVincenzo_Terhal_2025lecture_notes}.

 When excitations in the internal mode are excluded, tunneling across the two junctions is correlated, and as a consequence, the two junctions in series can be considered a single effective element, see Fig.~\ref{fig:fig1_circuit_intro}(c).
 The correlated tunneling across this effective element admits higher-order tunneling of Cooper pairs (i.e. pairs of Cooper pairs), corresponding to higher Josephson harmonics in the single-mode energy-phase relation